 We can simplify our code by getting rid of the handleInput method and just using v-model to two-way bind the input value to the compareWidth.
 So we can delete the handleInput method and add v-model to the input element.
 That's all.
 Everything should work fine!
 Let's look at the online code editor; the link is below.

 The finished slider and the source of code can be viewed in the online editor.
-Also, you can see how this slider performance our website.
+Also, you can see how this slider performance our website page.
 The next step is to cover our component with tests using the Jest engine and the Vue-test-utils utility library.

 We will use the unit test type.
 You probably don't need to explain what and how to use it.
 But just in case, we'll do it together.